Traditional Karate - Such a Modern Concept

 The word “traditional” is bandied about so readily these days, with some taking a “high and mighty” attitude when the traditionalist criticizes the nontraditional elements of today’s martial artists.
 Oxford Dictionary defines “tradition” as: “A long-established custom or belief that has been passed on from one generation to another" ..... or for our reference, as it pertains to Martial Arts: “An artistic (or literary) method or style established by an artist (writer) or movement, and subsequently followed by others.”
 I feel that that the second definition is the pulpit the Traditionalists of today attempt to preach from.

 While there is a still a separation between those who consider themselves traditionalists and those who have left behind the Japanese heritage from their teaching and training curriculums, none should consider themselves superior to the other as both have their strengths and well as limitations.

 Japanese Martial Traditions leveraged

-In this same time period, basically at the end of the 1800’s, Kendo was established in its current form and Karate started to develop into more than a backyard endeavor.
+It was at the end of the 1800’s when Kendo was established in its current form and Karate started to develop into more than a backyard endeavor.
 With Kendo, most of the previous training for swordsmanship was conducted in small groups with one on one training over a span of several years.
 With the elimination of the Samurai class during the early part of the Meiji period and the growth of Japan as an international military power, some of the political elite felt that leveraging the romanticized spirit of the Samurai would allow the new generation of soldiers to have a noble past for inspirational purposes.